 You may lose everything from your work.
 You’re at the mercy of Facebook; they might erase your blog content at any time (though you’d probably get a warning first).

 The Most Effective Facebook Blogging Alternative

-  While you can blog on Facebook, you are at the mercy of Facebook in

-  terms of who sees your postings and when they see them.
-Assume you’ve

-  amassed a fan base of 100,000 on Facebook.
-Not every one of those folks

-  will read every one of your blog posts.
-In fact, unless you support all

-  of your material with paid advertising—which would quickly become

-  prohibitively expensive—you should expect less than 5% of your fans to

-  view each post on average.
+While you can blog on Facebook, you are at the mercy of Facebook regarding who sees your postings and when they see them.
+Assume you’ve amassed a fan base of 100,000 on Facebook.
+Not every one of those folks will read every one of your blog posts.
+Unless you support all of your material with paid advertising—which would quickly become prohibitively expensive—you should expect less than 5% of your fans to view each post on average.

-  Don’t get me wrong: Facebook is an excellent marketing and promotion

-  tool for bloggers; it is, however, not a perfect blogging site.
-If you

-  are serious about starting a successful blog, I propose that you develop

-  your own website on a top blogging platform.
-Then, utilize Facebook as a

-  social channel to publicize your blog, engage followers, create a

-  community, and advertise your products or services.
+Don’t get me wrong: Facebook is an excellent marketing and promotion tool for bloggers; however, it is not a perfect blogging site.
+If you are serious about starting a successful blog, I propose you develop your own website on a top blogging platform.
+Then, utilize Facebook as a social channel to publicize your blog, engage followers, create a community, and advertise your products or services.

-  The ideal option to starting a Facebook blog, in my opinion, is to set

-  up a self-hosted WordPress blog with Dreamhost as your hosting provider.

-  This allows you to have your own domain, brand your blog, scale it as

-  your business grows, and design your site in any way you want.
-It also

-  enables you to fully leverage the power of search engine optimization

-  (SEO), increasing the likelihood that your blog content will be seen in
+In my opinion, the ideal option to start a Facebook blog is to set up a self-hosted WordPress blog with Dreamhost as your hosting provider.
+This allows you to have your own domain, brand your blog, scale it as your business grows, and design your site any way you want.
+It also enables you to fully leverage the power of search engine optimization (SEO), increasing the likelihood that your blog content will be seen in Google searches.

-  Google searches.

 How to start a blog on Facebook in 5 steps:

 3. Make whatever changes you want to the page.